Muriel Robertson was chiefly recognised for her research on parasites (trypanosomes) which cause illnesses such as sleeping sickness.

 Muriel Robertson continued as a well-respected and active scientist into her 80s.

-You can see items relating to Muriel Robertson in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Muriel Robertson featured in our display 'Celebrating Scottish women of science', which ran at the National Library of Scotland from 1 March to 30 April 2013.